oguyon/Cfits/src/PIAACMCsimul/README.md

 #### Amplitude & Phase at planes:

-Files are /piaaconfxxx/WFamp_nnn.fits and WFpha_nnn.fits, where nnn is the plane index.\n
+Files are /piaaconfxxx/WFamp_nnn.fits and WFpha_nnn.fits, where nnn is the plane index.\n Complex amplitude is shown AFTER the element has been applied, in the plane of the element.\n

 Plane index	| description
 ----------------|-------------------------------------